element-hq/hydrogen-web/doc/TS-MIGRATION.md

 - Use `object` if you know that you will not access any property
 - Use `Record<string, any>` if you need to access some property

 Both usages prevent the type from accepting primitives (eg: string, boolean...).
-If using `Record`, ensure you have guards to check that the properties really do exist.
+If using `Record`, ensure that you have guards to check that the properties really do exist.